HuMiTriet/VGU-Eureka/documentation/google_authentication.md

 # Google Sign In Authentication
-- Aside from traditional password sign in, our application also let users authenticate with Firebase using their Google Accounts.
+- In addition to traditional password login, our app also allows users to authenticate to Firebase with their Google Account.

 - For our project, we use [google_sign_in 5.3.1](https://pub.dev/packages/google_sign_in) for our Google Sign In process.

 ## Configuration
-- For Android applications, to use Google Sign in, you need to specify your application's SHA-1 fingerprint inside both your project and the Firebase console.
-Google Play Services like Google Sign In require you to provide the SHA-1 of your signing certificate so they can create an OAuth2 client and API key for your application.
+- For Android apps, to use Google Sign-in you need to specify your app's SHA-1 fingerprint inside both your project and the Firebase console.
+Google Play services like Sign in with Google require you to provide the SHA-1 of your signing certificate so they can generate an OAuth2 client and an API key for your app.

 ### SHA-1 fingerprint
 - Details of [how to generate SHA-1 key](https://developers.google.com/android/guides/client-auth)